MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environment.md

 Teams Toolkit in Visual Studio Code supports building apps using JavaScript/TypeScript.
 The apps built with JavaScript have the following advantages:

-* Supports rich interfaces that are very user friendly.
+* App comes with its own UI and UX capabilities, that are rich and user friendly.
 * Provides quick upgrades to existing apps.
 * Distributes apps on multiple platforms, such as Android and iOS.
 * Compatible for creating an app with existing APIs.